What actually is an ‘Exercise Library’?

 On the other hand, if you wanted to have an expert coach or personal trainer guide you through the reeds, that would circumvent the problem entirely!
 But this can be quite costly, and it might not be a financially prudent decision for you.

-So maybe you don’t want to trudge through miles of “free” misinformation and clickbait, but you also can’t afford the 1-on-1 time with a Coach or Personal Trainer.
+So maybe you don’t want to trudge through miles of “free” misinformation and clickbait, but you also can’t afford or don’t want the 1-on-1 time with a Coach or Personal Trainer.
 That’s where an Exercise Library comes in!
 The purpose of an exercise library is to provide a consistent singular source of information on the topic of exercise, and at a reasonable cost.

 Being able to find information on any concept, exercise or stretch on a single website with visual examples, form cues, and potential applications massively simplifies the self-learning process.
 It also provides an easy hub for continued reference that you can come back to and refine your knowledge and technique over time.